Comment on Glenn Shafer's "Testing by betting"

-In the second online appendix \cite{Vovk:B} I give a new example showing that betting scores are not just about communication; they may allow us to solve real statistical and scientific problems (more examples will be given by my co-author Ruodu Wang).
+In the online appendix \cite{Vovk:B} I give a new example showing that betting scores are not just about communication; they may allow us to solve real statistical and scientific problems (more examples are given in the comment by my co-author Ruodu Wang \cite[463--464]{Shafer:2020-local}).
 David Cox \cite{Cox:1975} discovered that splitting data at random not only allows flexible testing of statistical hypotheses but also achieves high efficiency.
-A serious objection to the method is that different people analyzing the same data may get very different answers (thus violating ``inferential reproducibility'' \cite{Goodman/etal:2016,Held/Schwab:2020}).
+A serious objection to the method is that different people analyzing the same data may get very different answers (thus violating ``inferential reproducibility'' \cite{Goodman/etal:2016,Held/Schwab:2020-local}).
 Using e-values instead of p-values remedies the situation.